nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Schema first

 As mentioned in the [previous](/graphql/quick-start) chapter, in the schema first approach we manually define our types in SDL (read [more](http://graphql.org/learn/schema/#type-language)).
+Consider the following type definitions:

 ```graphql
 type Author {